 dbisql READ ENCODING 'cp437' myfile.sql

-Previously, when running Interactive SQL as a console application, results written to and read at a command prompt used the ANSI encoding (cp1252 on a U.S. Windows XP computer), which could cause extended characters to be displayed incorrectly.
+Previously, when running Interactive SQL as a console application, results written to and read from the command prompt used the ANSI encoding (cp1252 on a U.S. Windows XP computer), which could cause extended characters to be displayed incorrectly.

-Now, when running Interactive SQL as a console application, results written to and read at a command prompt use the OEM encoding (cp437 on a U.S. Windows XP computer).
+Now, when running Interactive SQL as a console application, results written to and read from the command prompt use the OEM encoding (cp437 on a U.S. Windows XP computer).

 Change to the CLEAR statement, Clear menu item, and the Esc key Now, the CLEAR statement closes any open result sets and leaves the contents of the SQL Statements pane unchanged.
 See CLEAR statement [Interactive SQL].

-Also, the Edit » Close Results menu item, which is equivalent to executing a CLEAR statement, closes any open result sets and leaves the contents of the SQL Statements pane unchanged.
+Also, the Edit » Close Results menu item, which is equivalent to executing a CLEAR statement, closes any open results sets and leaves the contents of the SQL Statements pane unchanged.

 The Edit » Clear menu item which used to clear the contents of the SQL Statements pane has been removed.
 As a result, the keyboard shortcut for the Clear menu item, the Esc key, has also been removed.
 Now by default, pressing the Esc key has no affect.

 However, you can set the Esc key to clear the SQL Statements pane and close any opened result sets.
-Click Tools » Options » Compatibility and click Pressing The Esc Key Clears SQL Statements And Closes Result Sets.
+Choose Tools » Options » Compatibility and select Pressing The Esc Key Clears SQL Statements And Closes Result Sets.

 -codepage option removed If you want Interactive SQL to read a file with a specific code page, use the ENCODING clause of the INPUT, OUTPUT, or READ statements.
 The -codepage option has been removed from the software.
 See: